scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 To set up a Manager Account:

 * [Create an account](https://adwords.google.com/home/tools/manager-accounts/)
 * Once completed you’ll be taken to the dashboard.
 From here you can add any existing Google AdWords accounts or create an automatically linked account.
-Click the “+ Account” button and select the appropriate option from the dropdown.
+Click the '+ Account' button and select the appropriate option from the dropdown.